saadtazi/firefox-profile-js/README.md

 ## Usage

-Make sur you have selenium server running... or use 'selenium-webdriver/remote' class.
+Make sure you have selenium server running... or use 'selenium-webdriver/remote' class.

 ### Steps